Open source · Works offline

 What it is

-A communication board: a grid of words and symbols that speaks when tapped, for people who can't rely on their own speech.
+AAC — augmentative and alternative communication — covers all the ways people communicate beyond speech.
+Public AAC is the classic tool for it: a board of words and symbols that speaks when tapped.
 A parent, a therapist, or the person themselves can set it up in a few minutes, and anything can be changed later.
 If you're new to AAC, the core words guide explains how these boards are usually laid out.

 What it costs